 UIS itself says these numbers not suitable for planning; they are used to evaluate progress on the Sustainable Development Goals.
 But nobody who knows where they came from, will think they’re much good for that, either.

 So why does UIS go through all this trouble?
-I invite you to comment below.
 My answer is presented in another story: Why do UN agencies fabricate data?

 Comments from Twitter

-We announced this story on Twitter, where readers made these comments Please add your own thoughts at the bottom of this page.]
+We announced this story on Twitter, where readers made these comments.]

 Z3dWrit3r, @shasho_m: Reading this makes me realise we actually have to save ourselves.
 They manufacture the problem and provide the “cure” while we on the ground wonder what is going on.
 Truly sad from an organisation we are intended to rely on